Lucas-Gruber/cheat-sheets/apps/checkmk.md

 #### 2. Creating a backup job
 1. Now you can create a new backup job - again on the *Site backup* page on the *Add job* button
 2. Here you can select among other things.
 The Items you just created under *Target* and *Encryption*.
-You will also find options for compression and schedu
+You will also find options for compression and scheduling backups.
+Enter all the options to your needs.

 #### 2. Creating a backup
+1. On the *Site backup* page you should now see your finished backupo jib and can start using the green play-button

 #### 3. Restore backup
+1. You can start